evilandrex/raided-loa/src/loa-logs.md

         Default advanced options are intended to show relevant logs from characters at the right ilevel to do that content (not overleveled).
 You can click the stars to see the best log for each build.
 You can filter the builds shown in the chart using the class statistics table.
-Top 5 logs are not currently available.
+Data is updated nightly.
       </details>
     </div>
 </div>